-To explain what a transition is and what is its effect on the school trajectory of students, it is first important to understand what the goals of schooling are.
+To explain what a transition is and its effect on the school trajectory of students, it is important to first understand what the goals of schooling are.
 One of the major goals of education is the development of a high level of literacy.
 How do we define literacy?
 According to the definition of the UNESCO used in Alidou and Glanz ‘s most recent report (Alidou and Glanz (2015) i),

 - biographical continuity, deals with the collaboration between educational institutions, but also the different educational environments, formal and informal, wherein children participate, such as youth associations, family life and social structures;